The author is a guitarist and bassist with over 35 years of experience as a musician.

 Only you will know what you are thinking when you write a song, and you don’t have to share it with anyone if you don’t want to.
 But you may as well get those learning experiences out of the way and write bad songs about your toaster instead of sitting there staring at a blank sheet of paper.

-Bottom Line: You get better at writing songs by writing song.
+Bottom Line: You get better at writing songs by writing songs.
 Lots of them.
 About anything.
 You have to start somewhere, and you have to put in the work.

 Sadly, fear stops many people in this world from doing what they really love.
 Fear is an emotion we’ve evolved over millions of years, and it once kept us safe from saber-toothed cats and other predators with bad intentions.